Sufyani: Prelude

-Appearance of Sufyani
+Arrival

 It is said that following these events, the Sufyani will appear in Damascus, and that he will start an uprising in the dry valley of Transjordan and move to seize Damascus; it is said that he will gain much support and that he will advance to capture the rest of Syria, defeating the two other competing forces.
 It is said that once he captures the five districts of Shaam, he will send armies to Iraq.

 Abu Hurayrah narrates that the Prophet said:A man will emerge from the depths of Damascus.
 He will be called Sufyani.
 Most of those who follow him will be from the tribe of Kalb.
 He will kill by ripping the stomachs of women and even kill the children.
 A man from my family will appear in the Haram, the news of his advent will reach the Sufyani and he will send to him one of his armies.
 He (referring to the Mahdi) will defeat them.
 They will then travel with whoever remains until they come to a desert and they will be swallowed.
 None will be saved except the one who had informed the others about them.

 Nu'aym bin Hammad quotes Khalid bin Ma'dan as saying, "The Sufyani will emerge with three staffs in his hand.
 Anyone whom he strikes with them will die."

-Rule of the Sufyani
+Dominance

 It is said that the Sufyani will be followed, for the most part, by the tribe of Banu Kalb, and will fight with anyone daring to oppose him.
 Injustice will rule the day and the Sufyani's disregard for life will extend to women and children.
 The tribe of Qays will rise up against him; however, they will not succeed, and he will slaughter all of them.
-One of the Sufanyi's wonders consists of his staffs, which would kill anyone when he strikes them.
+One of the Sufyani’s wonders consists of his staffs, which would kill anyone when he strikes them.

-It is also said that the Sufyani's army will go to Kufa, a city in Iraq, and from there he will launch an attack against the Khurasan.
+It is also said that the Sufyani's army will go to Kufa, a city in Iraq, and from there, he will launch an attack against the Khurasan.
 At the Gate of Istakhr, Shu'ayb bin Salih and the Hashimites will join forces and engage his army.
-The battle will be cost many lives and Sufyani will suffer a temporary defeat.
+The battle will cost many lives and Sufyani will suffer a temporary defeat.
 It is at this time that a yearning for the Mahdi's appearance becomes universal.

-It is also said that the army of the Sufyani will march from the Iraq to seize the Mahdi, however, when they reach the desert near Dhi Hulayfah the ground will swallow them up.
-Two will escape to convey the news, but even when he learns of the occurrence he will not be deterred.
+It is also said that the army of the Sufyani will march from the Iraq to seize the Mahdi.
+However, when they reach the desert near Dhi Hulayfah, the ground will swallow them up.
+Two will escape to convey the news, but even when he learns of the occurrence, he will not be deterred.
 Some people from the Quraysh escape to Constantinople, which will not be under Muslim control.
-The Sufyani will ask for their return and when they arrive they and their allies will be killed.
+The Sufyani will ask for their return, and when they arrive, they and their allies will be killed.